Hit the C-spot: How to have a cervical orgasm during sex

 The height of the cervix changes depending on various factors.
 Some of these factors include how aroused someone is, whether they are pregnant, and where they are in their menstrual cycle.

-For multiple reasons, we believe that it’s an important part of sexual health to be familiar with the cervix.
+We believe that it’s an important part of sexual health to be familiar with the cervix.
 If you don’t already know how to find yours, here’s how to locate and feel your cervix in this blog.

 Will 7 inches hit the cervix?

-No gain with pain
+Cervix Pain: No gain with pain

 Cervical stimulation is not supposed to hurt.
-Some people may find that deep penetration is simply too intense to be pleasurable.
+Some people may find that deeper penetration is simply too intense to be pleasurable.
 However, if strong stimulation is your cup of tea, keep in mind that being too rough during sex can lead to a bruised cervix or bleeding after sex.

 Make sure to check in with your healthcare provider or OB-GYN if these symptoms continue.
 They might want to perform a pelvic exam or perform some tests to rule out some of these conditions.